Some effectivity questions for plane Cremona transformations

-Then some power of $g$ is tight and, for all sufficiently divisible $n$, the normal subgroup $\langle\langle g^n\rangle\rangle$ of $Cr_2(k)$ is proper. \begin{proof} Apply the previous result and Theorem 2.10 of [CL].
+\part[ii] For all sufficiently divisible $n$, the normal subgroup $\langle\langle g^n\rangle\rangle$ of $Cr_2(k)$ is proper. \begin{proof} \DHrefpart{i}: The previous results can be applied to show tightness over $\bark$.
+But enlarging the ground field is irrelevant, and the result follows.

+\DHrefpart{ii} now follows from Theorem 2.10 of [CL].
 (Note the typo in \emph{loc. cit.}: the phrase ``either $h$ is a conjugate of $g$, or...'' should read ``either $h$ is a conjugate of $g^{\pm 1}$, or...''.) \end{proof} \end{theorem}